-&lt;sup>119 See id. § 1.3.4 (listing purposes of the law of war).
+119 See id. § 1.3.4 (listing purposes of the law of war).

-question requires owners to affirmatively accept updates through a pop-up on their smartphones (call this scenario B).
+disguised as updates (call this scenario A)-and suppose instead that the model of pacemakers in question requires owners to affirmatively accept updates through a pop-up on their smartphones (call this scenario B).
 Why does it make sense for the malware to be considered perfidy in scenario B but not in scenario A?
 Suppose further that owners of the pacemaker can determine whether they must affirmatively accept updates, but the malware can change the settings to accept updates automatically (call this scenario C).
 In this case, a human has not been deceived because the otherwise perfidious means of cyber-attack has deprived the person of the opportunity to be-or avoid being-deceived.